culvertsoft/mgen/README.md

 The MGen standalone applications (MGen Compiler and MGen Visual Designer) require Java 7 or later to be installed on your computer, such as OpenJRE/OpenJDK or the [Oracle JRE](http://java.com/en/download/index.jsp).
 We are currently not planning to support any earlier versions than java7.

-If you want to build MGen from source, see [Building MGen](#building-mgen) for build requirements.

 ### Installing the compiler